Deceitful Zip

 These methods can be ruled out by bruteforcing through all possible values, with the following steps:

-1. copy bytes of a PkSection to a new file (skip the central directory, since it’s optional for decompressing);
+PkSectionto a new file (skip the central directory, since it’s optional for decompressing); - set field

 Hypothesis: There is password protection, but the metadata that specifies this feature was cleared.